Blog

 How to set up MySQL database backups quickly, safely and reliably

-There are many ways to install mydumper, but it so happened that most of the ones on the Internet are either outdated or never worked.
-Currently, for Centos 7, the installation of mydumper is as follows:
+There are many ways to install MyDumper, but most of those you can find on the Internet are either outdated or never work.
+That said, you can use the following to install MyDumper for Centos 7:

 yum install ftp://ftp.pbone.net/mirror/ftp5.gwdg.de/pub/opensuse/repositories/home:/LenzGr/CentOS_7/x86_64/mydumper-0.9.1-1.4.x86_64.rpm